 - Red Herring:

-- For the audience.
-The Monster of the Week has attributes we've seen before: Mimicry like the Midnight Creature and the Spoonheads, constantly pouring water like the Flood, seeking a pilot like the ship in "The Lodger".
-In fact, it's something entirely new.
+- For the audience: The Monster of the Week has attributes we've seen before: Mimicry like the Midnight Creature and the Spoonheads, constantly pouring water like the Flood, seeking a pilot like the ship in "The Lodger".
+In fact, it's something entirely new, and it isn't actually evil as those were.
+Even the Doctor doesn't realize Pilot!Heather's true intentions for a while, possibly because he recalls those previous experiences and others!

 - Heather's Exotic Eye Designs: The Doctor stated he'd never heard of a defect that can cause such a shape and Bill thinks it might be a sign Heather's possessed.
 As far as it's shown in the episode it's just a "deformity".